keboola/developers-docs/extend/common-interface/index.md

 Even though you can define your own limits for your component, all components are also subject to the following service limits:

 * Both memory and swap sizes are set to an equal value
-* Docker [devicemapper](https://docs.docker.com/engine/userguide/storagedriver/device-mapper-driver/) size is set to 10 GB
+* Docker [overlay2](https://docs.docker.com/storage/storagedriver/overlayfs-driver/) size is set to 10 GB

-The size allocated for devicemapper is consumed by memory swapping, `/tmp/` and all other operations in the component (for instance, ad hoc module installations); only input and output folders (`/data/`) are excluded.
+The size allocated for overlay2 is consumed by memory swapping, and all other operations in the component (for instance, ad hoc module installations); only input and output folders (`/data/`) and `/tmp/` are excluded.
 As the swap size cannot be larger than the allocated disk space, we cannot safely increase the memory limit over 8 GB.

 If you need more than 8 GB of memory/swap or larger disk space, get in touch with us to discuss possible solutions.